antoinelouis/100-days-of-code/log.md

 **Thoughts:** I'm slowly settling down.
 Two new things I'll explore : first JS library I'm creating / contributing to + first use of ES2015 only.
 I will start mixing both ES5 and ES2015 and refactoring while I'm getting confortable with ES2015.

 **Link to work:** https://github.com/antoinelouis/timeline-events-trigger

+### Day 2: April 17, 2018

+**Today's Progress**: I've quickly enable NPM on the library

+**Thoughts:** Following this eggshead tutorial (https://egghead.io/lessons/javascript-creating-the-library-and-adding-dependencies) I've added support to NPM.
+Less than one hour of code but as tomorrow I'm off I'll be able to balance today's lacks.

+**Link to work:** same repo than Day 1